minhtuando/SQL-CSharp-Converter/README.md

 ### Installing

-Run and build the mail solution **QueryStringConverter.sln** with Visual Studio.
+Run and build the main solution **QueryStringConverter.sln** with Visual Studio.

 You can also run the ready-to-use exe in ```bin\Debug``` folder.